mingxuan1130/AI-Agents/README.md

 ## Development Approach

-All projects in this repository were developed using **Prompt-Oriented Programming** - created purely with AI prompts without traditional manual coding.
-This approach demonstrates the power of modern AI tools in software development.
+This repository showcases projects built using **Prompt-Oriented Programming (POP)** —a paradigm that goes beyond simple prompt engineering.
+POP is about delegating tasks to AI, focusing on how to make AI work better rather than just writing beautiful code ourselves.
+It emphasizes **workflow design** and **AI-human collaboration** to optimize software development.

-Feel free to explore each project folder for more specific information about individual implementations.
+All projects were created purely through AI-generated prompts, without traditional manual coding, demonstrating the power of modern AI tools.